Everyday Healthy Recipes

 • Preheat the oven to 375 F/ 190 C/ gas mark 5.

-Start by boiling the pasta in salted water for 4 minutes (it needs to be a little undercooked), strain and place in a 28/20 cm (11/8'') casserole dish.
+Boil pasta: Boil the pasta in salted water for 4 minutes (it needs to be a little undercooked), strain and place in a 28/20 cm (11/8'') casserole dish.
 While the pasta is boiling make the pesto sauce.

-• Scatter the pine nuts and the remaining parmesan over the top and bake in the centre of the oven for 20 minutes.
+• Bake: Scatter the pine nuts and the remaining parmesan over the top and bake in the centre of the oven for 20 minutes.
+Remove from the oven and serve immediately.

 Notes